Leedehai/typst-physics/physics-manual.typ

 ]

 #align(center)[
-  Version #version, April 2, 2023\
+  Version #version, April 4, 2023\
-  Document updated: April 2, 2023
+  Document updated: April 4, 2023
 ]

 #set par(justify: true)

-*NOTE (2023-04-02):* #linkurl("Typst", "https://typst.app") is in beta and evolving, and this package evolves with it.
+*NOTE (2023-04-02):* #linkurl("Typst", "https://typst.app") is version 0.x and evolving, and this package evolves with it.
 Also, the package itself is under development and fine-tuning.
 While the major version stays 0, no backward compatibility is guaranteed.

 #outline(indent: true)
 #pagebreak(weak: true)